ketut-garjita/aidevtool-homeworks/hw3.md

 ✅ Acceptance flow automated as an integration test.
 ✅ Test uses the API and an actual SQLite database for the test environment.

-Question 2 status: completed.
+### Answer to Question 2: completed

+### Question 3: Containerization

+Ask your coding agent to create a Dockerfile for Agent Relay.
+Build the image as agent-relay:local and run it with the API port published to your machine.

+Tip: run uvicorn with --host 0.0.0.0 inside the container, otherwise -p looks broken (uvicorn defaults to 127.0.0.1).

+Open the dashboard and repeat the task flow from Question 2 against the containerized API.

-### 3. Which Docker option publishes a container's port to your machine?
-(1 point)
+Which Docker option publishes a container's port to your machine?
   - --expose
   - -p
   - -v